Noah-Lanier/CPNE/README.md

 # CPNE
-A central hub for all tools and guides used in The Collective for Psychiatric Neuroengineering
+Contains some projects currently being worked on in The Collective for Psychiatric Neuroengineering.